 a particular event.

-In collaboration with Pablo Perez Palacios, this intention was translated into space.
+In collaboration with Pablo Pérez Palacios, this intention was translated into space.
 More specifically, how space affects relationships.
 When one spends time with people, one also shares a space with them, breathes the same air, and uses the same objects.
-A dialogue is established even before verbal exchange begins.
+A dialogue is established even before any verbal exchange can begin.

 This exercise is the result of a long line of experimentation and questioning our work, the way people related between themselves and others in a space and the perception of it.
 This collaboration gave us the opportunity to take this relation out of our traditional frame seeing through the lens of art.